HappyHackingSpace/awesome-kurdish/README.md

 - [Kurdish-BLARK](https://github.com/hosseinhassani/Kurdish-BLARK) - This project consists of a set of basic tools developed in Python 2.7 as part of the Kurdish BLARK project and a corpus for the Kurmanji and Sorani dialects of Kurdish.
 The tools include a transliterator, tokenizer, stemmer, word-level translator using a bidialectal dictionary, proper names recognizer, and utilities for building and sorting dictionaries.
 - [KurdishTokenization](https://github.com/sinaahmadi/KurdishTokenization) - A Tokenization System for the Kurdish Language (Sorani & Kurmanji dialects).
 - [kurdish-llama](https://github.com/RazhanHameed/kurdish-llama) - This is an attempt to fine-tune the Llama model released by Meta for Central Kurdish.
 The initial model was then fine-tuned on a set of instructions provided by Stanford's Alpaca project.
+- [Kurdish Language Processing Toolkit](https://github.com/sinaahmadi/klpt) - Kurdish Language Processing Toolkit--KLPT is a natural language processing (NLP) toolkit in Python for the Kurdish language.
+The current version comes with four core modules, namely preprocess, stem, transliterate and tokenize and addresses basic language processing tasks such as text preprocessing, stemming, tokenization, spell-checking and morphological analysis for the Sorani and the Kurmanji dialects of Kurdish.

 ### Machine Translation